raux/raux.github.io/content/posts/first-post.md

 <!--more-->
 # 2023
 - Accepted Paper at FSE 2023.
 Congrats to Asia for the Vision Paper.
+- Became a member of IEEE TSE Social Media Editorial Board Member
+- Became a committee member of SIGSOFT CARES program
+- Became a steering committee member for ICPC (International Conference on Program Comprehension)
 - Accepted Paper at MSR 2023.
-Congrats to Asia
+Congrats to Supatsara
-- Accepted Paper at MSR 2023
+- Accepted Paper at MSR 2023.
+Congrats to Kannae
 - Accepted Paper at MSR 2023